Data in Clinical ResearchData science is good for researchers, good for innovation, and good for public health.

 The question at the center of the open-science discussion is not whether data should be shared, but how we can develop responsible methods for doing so.
 Our collaboration with partners in industry, academia, and other spheres will allow data to be shared in ways that can improve public health worldwide.

 Researchers today have access to tremendous amounts of data.
 But how can they make the best use of this information?
-Vice Dean for Data Science and Information Technology, Duke University School of Medicine's Michael Pencina, PhD, writes in STAT about the common mistakes people often make when dealing with Big Data.
+Michael Pencina, PhD, writes in STAT about the common mistakes often made when dealing with big data.

-Frank Rockhold, PhD, is a professor of biostatistics and bioinformatics at the DCRI.
-A leading biostatistician in the pharmaceutical industry, Rockhold has more than 30 years of diverse experience in clinical trial design, data monitoring, decision sciences, statistical research, and epidemiology.
+Frank Rockhold, is a professor of biostatistics and bioinformatics at the DCRI.
+A leading biostatistician in the pharmaceutical industry, Rockholdhas more than 30 years of diverse experience in clinical trial design, data monitoring, decision sciences, statistical research, and epidemiology.